 This is important!
 Please don’t delay!
 The closer we get to the fast-approaching inspection due date, the harder it will be to find inspectors, engineers, and qualified balcony repair contractors in the Greater Los Angeles area.
 These individuals will be struggling to cope with inspecting and repairing thousands of apartment and condo buildings, and this means that the closer you get to the inspection deadline, the more expensive the inspection will get!

-Call Angela today at (888) 412-8363 to schedule your free “California Balcony Law” consultation!
+call Weinstein Construction today at (888) 412-8363 to schedule your free “California Balcony Law” consultation!
 Take advantage of lower prices today and get help in planning for this important and mandatory inspection program!